 Pace et bene, Deo Gratias

-and Director of the Anglican Centre in Rome.
+and former Director of the Anglican Centre in Rome.